orionrobots/CnCNotes/_posts/2014-05-09-cam-programs.md

 I have started looking at CAM software - converting my ideas to actual milling toolpaths, hopefully aware of the endmill sizes.
 I have found that a lot of it is both expensive and complicated.
 Perhaps this is due to a niche audience, and a complicated task.

-There is a larger amount of open source or low cost software for 3d printing, but this will not work very well with milling - where as well as depth, mill radius, filling strategies and cutting direction need consideration.
+There is a larger amount of open source or low cost software for 3d printing, but this will not work well with milling - where as well as depth, mill radius, filling strategies and cutting direction need consideration.

 Meshcam is looking like one of the best offerings - with a license at $250, cheaper than many alternatives, but still expensive enough for a hobbyist to feel a bit ouch.
 It probably makes sense over a few years - especially if that license covers future versions and fixes...
 Cutviewer looks awesome too.